-AbstractDo welfare programs affect beneficiaries' likelihood of demanding government resources and services?
-Demand-making in middle and low-income countries is often described as being driven by a need for material resources, suggesting that receiving government benefits may decrease one's need to participate in such activity.
-Research on "policy feedback" in the United States, however, shows that resources delivered by programs simultaneously increase recipients' capacity for action and motivate them to protect these resources.
-I study the effects of a common welfare policy, namely subsidizing homeownership, on local-level demand-making in Mumbai, India.
-Through a natural experiment consisting of interviews of 834 applicants of subsidized housing lotteries 3-5 years after implementation, I find that winning an apartment increases both reported political participation to improve neighborhoods and knowledge about local politics, even among those who rent out the apartments.
-I present evidence suggesting that important mechanisms for these effects include changes in winners' attitudes and an increased interest in improving local communities.
-This study demonstrates that rather than mitigating the need for resources from local governments, welfare policies can actually generate self-interested local civic action by facilitating collective demand-making activity among groups of beneficiaries.
+AbstractWelfare programs in developing countries reach more people every day, potentially changing behavior and political landscapes in the long term.
+How do they affect an unstudied outcome, namely recipients' non-electoral political behavior?
+In these contexts, citizens often interact with governments to access resources, suggesting that receiving benefits may decrease participation.
+Yet research on "policy feedback" in the US shows that resources from benefits increase recipients’ capacity for action and motivate them to protect these resources.
+I study the effects of a common policy, subsidizing homeownership, on demand-making in Mumbai, India.
+A natural experiment of multiple housing lotteries shows that winning increases reported demand-making and knowledge about local politics, even among those who rent out the homes.
+Mechanisms may include changes in attitudes and an increased interest in improving communities.
+This study shows that welfare policies can facilitate collective demand-making activity among groups of beneficiaries.

 “From public service access to service quality: The distributive politics of piped water in Bangalore” (under review) with Alison Post, Megan Otsuka, Francesc Pardo-Bosch, and Isha Ray